Top 8 Typography Design Tips for Using Fonts

 Sloppiness like this tends to ruin design aesthetics significantly.

-If you want more examples of how to avoid this, you can even go through some design inspiration blogs like Template.net and Canva.com for free graphics and ideas.
+If you want more examples of how to avoid this, you can even go through some design inspiration blogs like Template.net and Canva for free graphics and ideas.

 5 – Have a Greater Focus on the Alignment

-One typography design concept that no designer can ever, ever afford to neglect would be the alignment.
+One of the typography design tips that no designer can ever, ever afford to neglect would be alignment.